Hero image desktop Hero image mobile

 How do Australian meat processors safeguard animal welfare?

 The Australian meat processing industry’s mission is to ensure that high standards of animal welfare are implemented, maintained and verified.
-In 2005, the industry worked with the RSPCA to create government-approved best practice animal welfare standards.
-The Industry Animal Welfare Standards for Livestock Processing Establishments cover all animal welfare activities – from the moment livestock are received at the processing plant to the point of humane processing.
+The Australian processing sector worked with industry and the RSPCA to contribute to Industry Animal Welfare Standards and guidelines to meet the requirements for the provision of good animal welfare.
+The Animal Welfare Certification System (AAWCS) is an independently audited certification program.
+It is used by livestock processors to demonstrate compliance with Australian industry standards from receival of livestock to the point of humane processing.

 Which animal welfare regulations must Australian meat processors follow?